Ypres Cloth Hall: Building

 In a row spanning the front of the edifice are tall pointed arches that alternately enclose windows and blind niches.
-Before the Great War, the niches framed life-size statues of historical personages, counts and countesses of Flanders.
+Before World War I, the niches framed life-size statues of historical personages, counts and countesses of Flanders.
 The niches on the side wings are now mostly vacant, but those in the centre contain statues of Count Baldwin IX of Flanders and Mary of Champagne, legendary founders of the building; and King Albert I and Queen Elisabeth, under whose reign the reconstruction began.
 Situated between these two couples, directly above the central archway entrance or Donkerpoort, is a statue of Our Lady of Thuyne, the patroness of Ypres.

 The belfry, capped with four turrets and a spire, houses a carillon with 49 bells.
 From a pole atop the spire a gilded dragon overlooks the city.
 The tower offers an expansive view of the surroundings, and was used as a watchtower in centuries past.
 It has also accommodated the town archives, a treasury, an armory and a prison.
 In less enlightened times, cats were thrown off the belfry for reasons that are not clearly understood.
 One theory is that cats were in some way associated with black magic.
 A different theory is that cats were held to protect the cloth against mice, but the annual excess of kittens had to be dealt with in some way.
 Today, a jester commemorates this act by tossing stuffed toy felines from the tower during the triennial Cat Parade.

 The Cloth Hall used to be accessible by boat via the Ieperlee waterway, which is now covered.
-The spacious ground-floor halls where wool and cloth were once sold are now used for exhibitions and tourist information; the second floor, formerly a warehouse, now hosts the In Flanders Fields Museum, dedicated to the history of World War I and also houses a World War I research centre.
+The spacious ground-floor halls where wool and cloth were once sold are now used for exhibitions and tourist information; the second floor, formerly a warehouse, now hosts the In Flanders Fields Museum, dedicated to the history of the Great War and also houses a World War I research centre.
 Via the museum, visitors can access the belfry tower.

 Against the east face of the edifice stands the elegant Nieuwerck, whose Renaissance style contrasts markedly with the Gothic of the main building.
 Originally built between 1619 and 1622, and reconstructed after the war, this annex now serves as a town hall.